|

 of girder is not flush with top of mudsill, shim under it to raise it or

+cut slim notch out of bottom to lower it.
 If girder is supported by wood posts, cut them slightly long before installing

 them on concrete piers.
 Then stretch string line between foundation walls